arangodb/docs/3.5/indexing-ttl.md

 expired documents from collections.
 It is *not recommended* to rely on TTL indexes for user-land AQL queries.
-This is because TTL indexes internally may store a transformed, always numerical version of the index attribute value even if it was originally passed in as a datestring.
+This is because TTL indexes internally may store a transformed, always numerical version of the index attribute value even if it was originally passed in as a date string.
 As a result TTL indexes will likely not be used for filtering and sort operations in user-land AQL queries.